coder/code-server/README.md

 ## Getting Started

-There are two ways to get started:
+There are three ways you can get started:

 1. Using the [install script](./install.sh), which automates most of the process.
 The script uses the system package manager (if possible)
 2. Manually installing code-server; see [Installation](./docs/install.md) for instructions applicable to most use cases
+3. Use our one-click buttons and guides to [deploy code-server to a popular cloud provider](https://github.com/cdr/deploy-code-server)

 If you choose to use the install script, you can preview what occurs during the install process: